geooot/soul-patch/README.md

 # stubble
-An HTML templator with angular like syntax.
+A HTML templator with angular like syntax.
 Generating HTML through means that are not efficient, or safe.
-But it gets the job done.
 Only really good for shady static site generation.

 If moustache and handlebars are real templating engines, then stubble is it's wierd distant cousin.